 The majority of specialty coffees come from Arabica and its varieties such as Bourbon, Typica, Geisha, and several others.
 All these are labor-intensive and difficult to grow in certain climates and are unique because of their full taste and have no significant defects.

-While Arabica has a more appealing flavor and aroma profile than its Robusta counterpart, recently, more focus has been on producing higher quality Robusta from this high production and resilient species.
+While Arabica has a more appealing flavor and aroma profile than its Robusta counterpart, it recently focused on producing higher quality Robusta from this high production and resilient species.
 As a result, Specialty Robusta is becoming more and more accepted, but it is still rare.

 The SCA (Specialty Coffee Association) defines specialty coffee as “the highest quality green coffee beans roasted to their greatest flavor potential by true craftspeople.”
 The coffee beans must be free of primary defects, correctly sized and dried, quaker free, and must pass all the required aspect grading and cupping tests.